andrewcooke/choochoo/docs/impulse.md

     from 130 to 150 bpm a value of 130 would be given a zone of 3.0 and a value of 140 a zone of 3.5.

-    Values in zone 1, which has no lower boundary, are all set to 1.0 (this does not affect the results as these are typically discarded when calculating the Impulse - see next step).

-    Values above zone 5 are extrapolated assuming that further zones have the same width as zone 5.
+    Values in zone 1 and above zone 5, which are open intervals, are extrapolated as though the zones had the same width as neighbouring zones.

-2. The zone value above is transformed using the expression:
+2. The zone value is transformed using the expression:

-        zone' = (max(zone, zero) - zero / (5 - zero)) ** gamma
+        zone' = ((max(zone, zero) - zero) / (5 - zero)) ** gamma

     This is shown below (with `zero` set to 0).